 I prefer hosts that have bloggers as customers.
 WordPress users have specific needs (i.e. Database configuration, Page Speed, and Backup services) that normal website owners don’t have to wrestle with as much.

-Some hosts I can recommend would be Hostgator, Hostmonster and Bluehost.
-I have heard good things about FatCow.
-Do Not use Network Solutions!
+At this time I find it hard to recommend any one company.
+Try InMotionHosting or A2 Hosting Do Not use Network Solutions!
 They have the slowest servers in creation, and seem content to ignore multiple complaints from their users.
 It takes forever to get a page to update, and you’ll be pulling your hair out trying to get a post or page up.